braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide.md

 #### Dashboard configuration

-To set up a custom full in-app message in the dashboard, you will need to provide a list of your tags formatted as a comma-seperated string.
+To set up a custom full in-app message in the dashboard, you will need to provide a list of your tags formatted as a comma-separated string.

 <!---
 ![Full dashboard][8]
 --->

 In the key-value pairs, provide an `attribute_key`; this key, along with the user's selected values, will be saved to their user profile as a custom attribute.
-User attributes sent to Braze must be handled by your custom view logic.
+Your custom view logic must handle user attributes sent to Braze.

 The `extras` dictionary in the `ABKInAppMessage` object allows you to query for a `view_type` key (if any) that signals the correct view to display.
 It’s important to note that in-app messages are configured on a per-message basis, so custom and out-of-the-box modal views can work harmoniously.